Overcoming Drug Addiction

 Source: Centre for Addiction and Mental Health

 The important thing to remember is that relapse doesn’t mean treatment failure.
-Rather than giving up, get back on the wagon as quickly as you can.
+Don’t give up.
 Call your sponsor, talk to your therapist, go to a meeting, or schedule an appointment with your doctor.
 When you’re sober again and out of danger, look at what triggered the relapse, what went wrong, and what you could have done differently.
 You can choose to get back on the path to recovery and use the experience to strengthen your commitment.

 - Drug Abuse and Addiction: Signs, Symptoms, and Help for Drug Problems and Substance Abuse

-- Self-Help Groups for Drug Addiction: NA and Other Substance Abuse Support Groups
+- Self-Help Groups for Drug Addiction: Narcotics Anonymous and Other Addiction Support Groups

 - Understanding Addiction: How Addiction Hijacks the Brain